w3f/polkadot-deployer/README.md

 local or remote network of nodes.
 To learn more about Polkadot explore [the wiki](https://wiki.polkadot.network) or [join the conversation at Riot](https://riot.im/app/#/room/#polkadot-watercooler:matrix.org).

-It is at a early stage of development, currently only supports local deployments with a limited number of nodes.

 ## Requirements

 The tool is meant to work on Linux and MacOS machines.
 In order to be able to